steveseguin/websocket_server/README.md

-This is a basic web-socket server, similiar to that provided by piesocket.com.
+This is a basic web-socket server, similar to that provided by piesocket.com.
 It accepts messages and broadcasts them to everyone else connected.

 ## Purpose